Paying for Your Education Abroad Experience

 - You may use eligible federal aid, state aid, and scholarships.

 - Financial aid also includes student and parental loans.
-Since you won’t be attending a UCR or UC program, UCR grants or scholarships won’t be available, but you can apply for other grants and scholarships.
+Since you will not be participating in a UCR or UC program, UCR grants or scholarships will not be available, but you can apply for other grants and scholarships.

 - You may be able to receive aid from your Non-UC Program provider.
 But you may not receive aid through both UCR and your Non-UC Program provider at the same time.